 I know some people that spend on average over $2,000 each year so that their kids can play sports.
 It can be so expensive!
-Luckily, there are some ways you can save on kids sports so that your child can have fun and you don’t go into debt.
+Luckily, there are some ways you can save money on youth sports so that your child can have fun and you don’t go into debt.

 I had no idea how expensive kid sports and activities were until I started talking to one of my friends who has kids that participate in a sports league.

-My daughter is only 3 so we haven’t been hit with those costs yet but I am making sure I know all of the different ways we can cut costs when the time does come when she wants to get involved with sports.
+My daughter is only 3 so we haven’t been hit with those costs yet but I am making sure I know all of the different ways we can cut costs when the time does come.

 She is very active, so I know that day is coming!